amperity/amperity-docs/amperity_datagrid/source/validate_inputs.rst

 .. validate-inputs-generate-reports-start

-Input validation reports are run automatically.

-To open input validation reports, expand the **Notifications** pane, expand the most recent notification that is titled "Input Validation Report", and then click **View Report**.
+Input validation reports may be run from the **Sources** page.
+At the top of the page, open the **Tools** menu, and then click **Run validations**.
+The report will start running.
+The length of time it takes for the report to complete depends on the volume of data in your tenant.
+The completed report is available from the **Input validations report** notification that appears in the **Recent activity** pane after the reports are complete.

-The **Input validation reports** dialog box will show you all of the individual reports that apply to the current state of your tenant.
-Each individual report describes what causes the report to be visible, which semantic tags were validated, and then returns a series of columns that shows the report status for each data source that was part of the individual report.
+The **Input validation report** dialog box shows all of the individual reports that apply to the current state of your tenant.
+Each report describes what causes the report to be visible, shows all associated semantic tags, and then returns a series of columns that shows the report status for each data source that was part of the individual report.
 A link to a query is provided.
 This query opens in the **Queries** page and can be used to run queries against domain table data that has been published to the **Queries** page.

 .. validate-inputs-generate-reports-end